jeamy/asciisky/README.md

 - The first startup can take longer because the app downloads and parses MPC orbital data and creates caches.

 - Cache Precomputation
-  - The cache status panel allows precomputing celestial data for a custom date range
-  - Select start and end dates, then click "Start Precompute" to begin background calculation
-  - Progress is displayed in real-time with a progress bar
-  - Maximum range is 7 days (168 hours) to prevent excessive resource usage
   - Precomputed data is stored in SQLite database and location-specific cache files for fast retrieval

 - SQLite Database Cache